akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "That maid – the Flemish maid," Beatrice said, sitting up straighter.
 "The one who tried to help me find the garderobe on my first day.
 I was blunt with her too.
 Rude, even.
 I never even learnt her name."

-Margaret's expression shifted – recognition, then something guarded.
+Margaret’s expression shifted – recognition, then something guarded.
 "The linen maid."

 "Yes."
 Beatrice leant forward.
 "Do you know where she is?
 I wanted to thank her.
 To apologise.
 I asked around, but no one would tell me."

 Margaret was quiet for a long moment.
 "She was reassigned.
 Some trouble with the cook – a disruption in the kitchen.
-She is no longer in the Queen's household."
+She is no longer in the Queen’s household."

 "Where is she now?"

 "I do not know.
 Perhaps the scullery, or the stables."
-Margaret's voice was careful.
+Margaret’s voice was careful.
 "These things happen.
 Servants are moved.
 You cannot chase every shadow."

 Beatrice stared at her hands.
 "I should have been more kind."

 "Yes," Margaret said.
 Her voice was not unkind.
 "But you were new.
 And frightened.
 And lost.
 You are not the same person who was harsh with a stranger in a corridor.
 Give yourself a little grace."

 Beatrice said nothing.
-She stroked Goosie's feathers and thought of two Flemish women – one old, one young – both forgotten, both gone forever.
+She stroked Goosie’s feathers and thought of two Flemish women – one old, one young – both forgotten, both gone forever.

 "I must do better," she said resolutely, though her voice trembled a little.